net-tools/dhtmlx-calendar/src/readme.txt

 /*
 @license

-dhtmlxCalendar v.6.1.4 Standard
+dhtmlxCalendar v.6.1.5 Standard
 This software is covered by GPL-2.0 License.
 Usage without proper license is prohibited.

-(c) Dinamenta, UAB.
+(c) XB Software.
 */